shaneagibson/primer/README.md

 primer
 ======

-ATDD utility for SOA projects, which allows the priming of RESTful resources though a simple java API.
+A test utility for SOA projects, which allows the priming of RESTful resources though a simple java API.

 By pointing your application to the primer-server webapp instead of the remote service you intend to mock, you can 'prime' individual requests, as follows: